ClayStack/claystack-docs/docs/faq/claystack.md

 ### What is ClayStack?

-ClayStack is a decentralized liquid staking protocol that offers liquid-staked tokens for PoS chains.
-These are known as csTokens and can be used across the entire DeFi ecosystem.
+ClayStack is a decentralized liquid staking protocol that offers liquid-staked tokens (csTokens) for PoS chains.
+These can be used across the entire DeFi ecosystem.

 ### Who is behind ClayStack?
 ClayStack was founded by a team with extensive experience in staking, running validating infrastructure and developing smart contracts for the EVM.
 With this experience and a deep understanding of PoS Blockchains, ClayStack has received backing from top crypto VC funds including CoinFund and Parafi, to build the next-gen liquid staking protocol.